Table of Contents

 Systematics

 Biological systematics distinguishes nomenclature (naming) and classification into a biological system with firm rules.
 The Roman snail (Helix pomatia) together with its relatives, aside from Helix also from the genera Cornu and Cantareus, as well as with farther related genera like the banded snails (for example Cepaea nemoralis) and the copse snail (Arianta arbustorum), is counted among the helicid family (Helicidae).
-Those belong to the order of Stylommatophora, the sub-class of Pulmonata and finally of course, to the snails and slugs (Gastropoda), one of eight classes in the mollusc phylum (Mollusca).
+Those belong to the order of Stylommatophora, the sub-class of Eupulmonata and finally of course, to the snails and slugs (Gastropoda), one of eight classes in the mollusc phylum (Mollusca) ...
 More...

 Identification

 Identifying snail species with accuracy in a correct scientific way is far from easy.
 Helix pomatia is clearly not the only Helix species.
 Besides there are at least two other large helicid snail species in Central and Western Europe, introduced from other countries.
 Especially on the Balkan Peninsula, as well as in Asia Minor, there is a large number of Helix species and related groups.
 So the necessary identification can happen using shell characters, or by dissecting snails and examining them anatomically.
-As a last resort there finally may be a molecular genetic examination...
+As a last resort there finally may be a molecular genetic examination ...
 More...

 The Natural Habitat

-Distribution
+The Distribution

 Economy